 I do not know what it is with UFO (the band, not the friggin’ aliens…).
 On one hand they are brilliant, but on the other it is like – mediocre what they produce.
 And this very specific thread – at least – leads right through their early records.
 Their 5th studio record No Heavy Petting released in 1976 is no exception.

 Now imagine 1976 for a minute: These were the times where you saw vehicles like the ‘Stutz Blackhawk’ come into fashion.
 No kidding: Big, gas guzzling monsters were all the rage at that time.
 Of course, you could also get sleeker machines they – the car makers – gave us in the ’70s – Corvette, Mustang, Firebird.
 Oil crisis of the early ’70s already forgotten.
-These were also the times of almost 15% inflation in the UK, earthquakes and tsunamis everywhere, Fidel Castro becoming president (he is still there – well almost).
+These were also the times of almost 15% inflation in the UK, earthquakes and tsunamis everywhere, Fidel Castro becoming president (he is still there at the time this review is written – well almost).

 And in the midst of this you got Hard Rock that was all the rage too, mixed with the emerging Heavy Metal movement.
 So, cruising along the highway in your thirsty, big gas guzzler with some good hard rock blazing away was the best feeling ever.
 Of course, for today’s youngsters, this is like the dinosaur age, likely to turn up as fossils in the fucking mountains that are towering above us.